bw316618-ship-it/Local-Jarvis/README.md

 ## Usage

-Ingest documents into your local knowledge base:
+Ingest documents into your local knowledge base (do this manually even if you're using `start_jarvis.bat`, which only launches the chat loop):

 ```bash
 python ingest/ingest.py